 Medicor Cancer Centres was the first cancer clinic in North America to begin prescribing DCA “off label” to cancer patients (in April 2007) under the full supervision of a medical team.
 We consulted with the relevant regulatory bodies in Canada and have been following their guidelines and policies.
 We would like to thank everyone who has expressed an interest in our DCA therapy.
 We appreciate your feedback and encouragement.
 We would also like to acknowledge and extend a special thanks to two of our patients who brought DCA to our attention, and motivated us to begin DCA treatments.
-As of this latest update of FAQ, we have treated over 1100 patients with DCA.
+As of this latest update of FAQ, we have treated over 2000 patients with DCA.
 This is greater than the sum of all patients in all of the human DCA clinical trials that have ever been conducted (both cancer and non-cancer) put together!
-Even though we are not conducting a clinical trial, the experience gained by treating over 1000 patients is extraordinary, and helps us to use DCA more safely and effectively.
+Even though we are not conducting a clinical trial, the experience gained by treating such a large number of patients is extraordinary, and helps us to use DCA more safely and effectively.

 In 2007 it was discovered that the drug DCA (dichloroacetate sodium) induced the death of human breast, lung and brain cancer cells that were implanted into rats, while being non-toxic to healthy cells.
 This research was published in Cancer Cell, 11, 37–51, January 2007.
 DCA has been found to kill cancer cells by a newly discovered mechanism that appears to be common to several types of cancer.
 DCA works by turning on the natural cell suicide system (called apoptosis) which is suppressed in cancerous cells, thus allowing them to die on their own.
 DCA does not poison the cells like cytotoxic chemotherapy drugs.
 DCA also interferes with the cancer cell’s use of glucose, starving the cell of energy.
 At the same time, it does not starve healthy cells in the body of glucose.